markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 ### What next
-If you want to make your organization more professional, improve your development process and rise quality of your product, you should try BDD and JGiven.
+If you want to make your organization more professional, improve your development process and raise the quality of your product, you should try BDD and JGiven.
 More about JGiven you will find on [JGiven page](http://jgiven.org/userguide/).